qijiazhou/qijiazhou.github.io/_pages/about.md

 <!--As an undergraduate at Harvard, -->

-Please feel free to reach out to me over email!
+Please feel free to reach out to me over email at qijia.zhou &#91;at&#93; cfa.harvard.edu!

 My name is pronounced Qijia (chee-jah) Zhou (zo).